Forest with trees

 Safety goals

-• Our goal is zero accidents in everything we do
+• Our goal is zero accidents in everything we do.

 • We encourage everyone to do safety observations.
-We recommend to use AA Smart system for your safety observations
+We recommend to use AA Smart system for your safety observations.

 We expect you to

-• deliver your company's HSE plan for the each shutdown or investment assignment
+• deliver your company's HSE plan for the each shutdown or investment assignment 7 days prior starting the work.

-• Stora Enso (or its subsidiary) has given you a work permit for each job
+• Stora Enso (or its subsidiary) has given you a work permit for each job.

 • make a written risk assessment for a job before the work begins.
 We recommend digital risk assessment in AA Smart, but risk assessment on paper is also allowed.
 You must have it with you when the you are working at the mill.

-• join actively in safety walks
+• join actively in safety walks.

 • not to smoke or use snuff in the mill area.
-There are designated smoking areas outside the mill site
+There are designated smoking areas outside the mill site.

 Failure to follow safety rules results in removal of access to the mill site.
 Serious failure to follow safety rules results in removal of the person from the mill site immediately.